Puget Sound mosquito fleet: Boom time

-By the 1880s and 1890s, the population the Puget Sound region had risen greatly, and steamboat technology had also improved.
+By the 1880s and 1890s, the population of the Puget Sound region had risen greatly, and steamboat technology had also improved.
 Many new and fast vessels were launched, such as the sternwheelers Greyhound and Bailey Gatzert and the famous propeller steamer Flyer.
-Roads were still poor, and of course as yet no automobiles.
+Roads were still poor, and of course as yet had no automobiles.
 The water route was the preferred way to travel between the cities on the sound.
 In 1890, for example, regular daily service began between Tacoma and Seattle with the Greyhound.
-In the early 1900s, larger and more durable steel-hulled boats were either built at Puget Sound shipyards, like the Tacoma (launched 1913) or brought in from other areas, like Indianapolis, Iroquois, and Chippewa.
+In the early 1900s, larger and more durable steel-hulled boats were either built at Puget Sound shipyards, like the Tacoma (launched 1913) or brought in from other areas, like Indianapolis, Chippewa.
 The Tacoma could make the run from Seattle to Tacoma in 77 minutes dock to dock.

 Navigation

 Over 40 different steamboat routes were on Puget Sound.
 While steamboats were shifted from route to route, also a strong tendency existed for vessels to be run on the same route for a long period of time, and in fact many vessels were purpose-built for a particular route.
 Some of the reasons for this were economic, as high-passenger routes, such as the Seattle-Port Orchard or the Seattle-Tacoma routes might justify one or even several high-speed passenger-only vessels, like Tacoma, Flyer, or Athlon.
 Others, like the East Pass route of the Virginia V, warranted a mixed-use passenger/freight/mail boat.

-One important consideration which will not necessarily be obvious in modern times of radar, GPS, and depth-sounders, is the degree to which navigational skill and experience on a particular route played in making sure each run was completed safely and profitably: the steamboats could not stop running at night or in bad weather.
+One important consideration of the era prior to radar, GPS, or depth-sounders, was the degree to which navigational skill and experience on a particular route played in making sure each run was completed safely and profitably.
+The steamboats could not stop running at night or in bad weather.
 Heavy fog was particularly hazardous, and could come any time of year.
 Once a steamboat was in a fog bank, a captain would have to reckon very carefully from his experience on the run just where his boat was.
 With no radar, captains proved remarkably adept at determining their position with echoes from the steamboat's whistle.
 Sound travels at about 1,080 feet per second in a fog bank, and rounding off to 1,000 feet for safety, that meant that if an echo was heard one second after the whistle blast, the steamboat was 500 feet from shore.
 The maritime historian Jim Faber well-summarized the degree of detail that an experienced crew could deduce by echo location:

 An experienced captain needed years of navigation on a particular route to be able to safety pilot his boat through a fog bank or a dark, rainy night using this method.
 This, of course, made it difficult simply to put a new boat on a particular route without a crew with strong local experience.